 Heading out of the solitary Kalahari we journey westward, entering well-loved Namibia, a top safari destination in Africa.

 We overnight at a lodge set amongst the rock-strewn plains at Gondwana Canyon Park.
-On the morning of day eight, you have free time to relax and explore this secluded area, before our excursion to one of the Namibia's natural wonders.
-In the afternoon we go to Namibia's Fish River Canyon - arguably the second largest canyon in the world.
+Either this afternoon or early tomorrow morning we take an excursion to one of Namibia's natural wonders - the Fish River Canyon - arguably the second largest canyon in the world.
 Visiting Africa's largest canyon and looking out over the deep chasm is an unforgettable experience!

 Overnight at a lodge near the Fish River Canyon (or similar).

-On day nine of this Budget Lodge Safari, we continue our drive north through Namibia's changing landscapes.
+On day eight of this Budget Lodge Safari, we continue our drive north through Namibia's changing landscapes.
 Our next overnight accommodation is located on the edge of the vast Namib Desert, one of the oldest deserts in the world.

 The next day is spent exploring the dramatic scenery of this massive desert region.
 We rise early in the morning to make our way to the Sossusvlei Dunes area of the Namib.